kshurik/rekkobook/jupyter_books/chapter1/content_collab_filters.md

-# Content-based and Collaborative Filtering
+# Content-based and Collaborative Filterings in a Nutshell
 In this section, we will go through with 2 straightforward ways to generate candidates for recommendations.
 As we mentioned before, these are *content-based* and *collaborative* filterings.
-In this chapter, we will go through explanation of both methods with examples and finnally discuss various libraries to implement them.
+Yet, we will go through explanation of both methods with examples and finnally discuss various libraries to implement them.
 Before that we have to define and understand embeddings.
-As you might noticed, We mentioned a lot "similar items", "similar users" etc and question arises -- how we define that similarity?
+As you might have noticed, we mentioned a lot "similar items", "similar users" etc and question arises -- how we define that similarity?
 Speaking of calculation of similarity it is pretty straightforward -- we calcualte cosine between two arrays.
 The intruging part is how do we get these arrays from our data.